thesis

 Abstract

 Method: At a high level, we employed the Design Science Model for Empirical Software Engineering.
 This methodology consists of a problem–solution pair (horizontally) and a theory–practice pair (vertically).
 Our studies correspond to the Problem Construct (Paper I), Solution Construct (Paper II), Problem Instance (Paper III), Solution Instance (Paper IV), and Empirical Evaluation (Paper V) components, which map onto the quadrants of this methodology when visualized.
 Specifically, to understand how ET is used in SE research, we conducted a systematic mapping study including 71 papers.
-To examine how ML has been employed to leverage gaze data in SE, we synthesized findings from 10 papers.
+To examine how ML has been applied to leverage gaze data in SE, we synthesized findings from 10 papers.
 To identify problems faced by programmers, we surveyed 68 professional developers and academics with substantial industrial experience.
 To sketch solutions for the pinpointed problems, we organized a co-design workshop and subsequently conducted user testing with four and five programmers, respectively.
-Finally, to evaluate whether our proof-of-concept influences programmers’ reading and understanding of code at scale, we conducted a controlled experiment with 40 novices.
+Finally, to evaluate whether our proof-of-concept enhances programmers’ reading and understanding of code at scale, we conducted a controlled experiment with 40 novices.

-Conclusion: In summary, our work comprises a series of systematic, evidence-based studies grounded in the theory of participatory design.
+Conclusion: In summary, our work comprises a series of mixed-methods, evidence-based studies grounded in the theory of participatory design.
 It provides fine-grained evidence that both corroborates and extends findings regarding the use of gaze as a tool to support programmers.
 Moreover, it aligns with the growing importance of gaze as a communication medium for intelligent human–AI collaboration in future Software Engineering.

 Included Papers